If you are looking to purchase a new car with less than ideal credit, your auto lender may ask that you bring on a cosigner.

 Harder to Get Credit

 This will have an effect on a cosigners debt to income ratio, an important ratio used by almost all lenders.
+If you cosign for somebody, you may have a harder time getting a line of credit yourself.

-The only way to remove a cosigner is by refinancing.
-Once the loan document is signed, a cosigner cannot simply leave the arrangement.
 If the primary borrower does not qualify for refinancing, the cosigner will be stuck with the loan on their credit report.

-All in all, cosigning is a risky business, and should only take place if you have a significant relationship with the person you are cosigning for.
+All in all cosigning is a risky business, and should only take place if you have a significant relationship with the person you are cosigning for.
 If you are looking to buy a new car but are in need of financing, CrediReady can help.

 Our nationwide network of trusted dealers and verified lenders work with buyers in all credit situations.
 Take a moment to fill out our free no-obligation loan inquiry form and start shopping for your dream car today!